 How to Help Someone Who Keeps Refusing to Go to Rehab

-Whether your loved one doesn’t believe they need rehab or has a million excuses to delay getting help, there are steps you can take to help your addicted loved one and help yourself.
+Whether your loved one doesn’t believe they need to attend an addiction treatment program or has a million excuses to delay getting help, there are steps you can take to help your addicted loved one and help yourself.

 - Accept what you can’t control – Just like your loved one can’t control his or her addiction, you can’t control it, either.